13 Tips About Retropie That Will Impress Your Friends

 - Click on “scraper” (the last one) to install it from the source.

-- Then you need to stop Emulstation to configure it:
+- Then you’ll have to stop Emulstation to configure it:

 - Open the main menu (press Start).